kukuu/digital-twin-v2/AI_LLM_integration.md

 - Ingest Sensor Data:

-i.
-Use Supabase’s Realtime API to stream meter readings to the LLM pipeline.
+    - Use Supabase’s Realtime API to stream meter readings to the LLM pipeline.

-ii.
-Store raw data in Supabase (readings table) and embeddings in PGVector.
+    - Store raw data in Supabase (readings table) and embeddings in PGVector.

 - LLM Contextualization:

-i.
-LangChain Setup:
+    - LangChain Setup:

 ```
 from langchain.llms import OpenAI